foxfluff/rpi-cluster/README.md

 - Git!
 Hosted on Gitlab and Github
 - Fusion360 for enclosure modeling, Meshmixer for basic edits/positioning
 - FDM 3D Printer for creating the enclosure
+- Ansible, used for system setup to easily manage all nodes in the cluster for first time configuration

 ## Project Overview